 Resources, Equipment, and Expertise to Help You Achieve Indoor Air Quality Goals

-Over the past few years, indoor air quality (IAQ) has increasingly become a topic of concern for building owners and building operators.
+Over the past few years, indoor air quality (IAQ) and indoor air quality services has increasingly become a topic of concern for building owners and building operators.
 And as members of the general public are also discovering the importance of safe, healthy, and comfortable indoor environments, ensuring good IAQ year-round is essential.

 To help commercial building operators safeguard indoor spaces and address indoor air quality issues, organizations like ASHRAE and the EPA have long provided information and guidance at the national level.
 And locally, the Safety Council of Northwest Ohio recently shared information from the Commit to CARE initiative, which provides resources and tools for businesses to help protect against the spread of airborne disease through indoor air quality awareness and efforts.